-The Seller, as originator for the purposes of the EU Securitisation Regulation, will agree in favour of the Note Trustee on behalf of the Noteholders (pursuant to the Master Framework Agreement), the Sole Lead Manager and the Arranger (pursuant to the Class A Notes Subscription Agreement), for as long as the Notes remain outstanding:
+The Seller, as originator for the purposes of the EU Securitisation Regulation, will undertake in favour of the Note Trustee on behalf of the Noteholders (pursuant to the Master Framework Agreement), each Joint Lead Manager and the Arranger (pursuant to the Subscription Agreements):

-- (a) to retain, on an ongoing basis, a material net economic interest of not less than five per cent. in the Securitisation, which will take the form of a first loss tranche in accordance with Article 6(3)(d) of the EU Securitisation Regulation (and the applicable Regulatory Technical Standards, including the CRR RTS) comprising the Class B Notes having a Note Principal Amount of not less than five (5) per cent. of the Aggregate Outstanding Asset Principal Amount (the "Minimum Retained Amount"); - (b) not to surrender all or any part of its rights, benefits or obligations arising from the Minimum Retained Amount; - (c) not to allow the Minimum Retained Amount to become subject to any form of credit risk mitigation or hedging; - (d) not to change the manner in which the net economic interest is held, unless expressly permitted by the EU Securitisation Rules and to procure that any such change will be notified to the Servicer to be disclosed in the Investor Report: - (e) to provide ongoing confirmation of its continued compliance with its obligations in paragraphs (a), (b) and (c) above in, or concurrently with the delivery of, each Investor Report to Noteholders: - (f) to promptly notify the Note Trustee, the Sole Lead Manager and the Arranger in writing (which may be by way of email) if for any reason: (I) it ceases to hold the Minimum Retained Amount in accordance with paragraph (a) above or (II) it fails to comply with the covenant set out in paragraphs (b). (c) or (d) above in any material respect; - (g) to comply with the disclosure obligations imposed on originators under Article 7 of the EU Securitisation Regulation and the EU Disclosure RTS, subject always to any requirement of law, in each case, in accordance with the provisions of the EU Securitisation Regulation.
+- to retain, on an ongoing basis, a material net economic interest equivalent to not less than five per cent. in the Securitisation, comprised of certain randomly selected exposures held on the balance sheet of the Seller which would otherwise have been securitised in the Securitisation in accordance with option (c) of Article 6(3) of the EU Securitisation Regulation and the applicable Regulatory Technical Standards (the "Minimum Retained Amount"); - (b) not to surrender all or any part of its rights, benefits or obligations arising from the Minimum Retained Amount; - (c) not to allow the Minimum Retained Amount to become subject to any form of credit risk mitigation or hedging; - (d) not to change the manner in which the net economic interest is held, unless expressly permitted by Article 6(3) of the EU Securitisation Regulation and the applicable Regulatory Technical Standards, and to procure that any such change will be notified to the Servicer to be disclosed in the Investors Report, and - (e) to comply with the disclosure obligations imposed on originators under Article 7 of the EU Securitisation Regulation and the applicable Regulatory Technical Standards, subject always to any requirement of law.